 There are \$1.5 trillion of commercial real estate loans maturing in the next three years.
 The bulk of these loans were financed when base rates were near zero.
 They now need to be refinanced in an environment where rates are much higher, values are much lower, and in illiquid markets.
 For over a decade, with interest rates close to or at zero, loans were conservatively underwritten, with strong debt service coverage and low loan values.
 As the Fed has increased rates to fight inflation, we are now in an entirely different environment.
 Liquidity has contracted, and values have declined.
 Many of these loans will require additional equity, and borrowers will need time to restructure this debt.
-Capital formation is vital when credit markets tighten to help restructure maturing debt and fill the equity gap.
+To address this problem, lenders need to be given the leeway by regulators to work with borrowers to develop responsible, constructive refinancing plans.

-• The \$20.7 trillion commercial (CRE) and multifamily (MF) commercial real estate market is financed with \$5.5 trillion of debt, 50.3% of which is provided by commercial banks.
+- The \$20.7 trillion commercial (CRE) and multifamily (MF) commercial real estate market is financed with \$5.5 trillion of debt1, 50.3% of which is provided by commercial banks.
 Of that outstanding debt, some \$1.5 trillion of CRE and MF debt is maturing over the next three years (2023, 2024, 2025).
-Smaller banks hold approximately \$2.3 trillion in commercial real estate debt.
+Smaller banks hold approximately \$2.3 trillion in commercial real estate debt.2 - The RER has asked the federal bank regulators to issue guidance that would immediately reestablish a debt restructuring program that would provide financial institutions with the flexibility they need to work constructively with borrowers.
+Such a program has been used successfully before in response to the financial crisis in 20093; in 20104; during the heat of the COVID crisis in 20205; and in a 20226 proposed guidance that has yet to be implemented.